-Give now: Your gift MATCHED to support Nebraska families’ legal fight to stop Costco’s CAFO chicken factory 1 mile from their high school — up to $5,000 through May 31.
+Give now: Your gift MATCHED to support Nebraska families’ legal fight to stop Costco’s CAFO chicken factory 1 mile from their high school — up to $5,000.

 An 8-barn chicken facility, totaling 380,000 chickens, is proposed to be located ONE MILE from Raymond Central Jr/Sr High School and Preschool.
 The RC School Board voted unanimously in opposition, and RC Communities United needs your help opposing the proposed barns.